-Students will develop knowledge and skills related to a wide variety of health careers.
-Students will observe and assist professional health care personnel in clinical/hospital environments.
-Students must submit documentation of the following health screenings/status: Tuberculin skin test, proof of Rubella and Rubeola immunity, Varicella immunity, TDAP and Hepatitis B series immunization is required.
-Due to specific clinical/hospital requirements, student may be required to pass a criminal background check, drug screening, and/or verify personal health insurance coverage with insurer approved by the hospital/facility in order to participate in the course.
-Some of the hospital agreements may require students to provide documentation of citizenship status and/or a social security number.
+Students will learn to attend to patients' hygiene, comfort, nourishment, and social needs.
+Competencies will be demonstrated by the taking of vital signs, assisting patients with ADL's, maintaining patient hygiene and safety, and providing infection control.
+Upon completion of the course, students will be eligible to test for state Certified Nurse Assistant and Clinical Medical Assisting certifications.
+Students must be CPR certified and submit documentation of the following health screenings/status: Tuberculin skin test, proof of Rubella and Rubeola immunity, Varicella immunity, and Hepatitis B series immunization is required.
+Due to specific clinical/hospital and licensing requirements for certification, student must pass a criminal background check and/or verify personal health insurance coverage with insurer approved by the hospital/facility in order to participate in the course.
 Students will be notified at the beginning of the course if other facilities have additional requirements.
-A uniform, name tag, stethoscope and professional liability insurance is required.
+A uniform, name tag, stethoscope, gait belt, fee for certification testing, and professional liability insurance is required.

 Required Fee/Materials: Yes

 Advanced Grade Points: Yes

+Approval Process: Yes

 Transportation Needed: Yes

-Approval Process: Yes